askforarun/pNBFn/PNBFN_SI/README.txt

 ./scripts/create_polymersystems.sh

 Description:
-The recipe for building the polymer chain is in PNBFN.py.
+The recipe for building the polymer chain, PNBFN.py is in /PNBFN_SI/mol2_ff_files